 APPLICATION AND CREDIT REFERENCING

-Once you have selected a property, we simply require you to complete a simple application form and to pay a tenancy application fee which includes credit referencing charges.
+Once you have selected a property, we simply require you to complete a simple application form and to pay a holding deposit, equal to one weeks rent for the property you are looking to rent.
 We use a credit search agency to undertake the credit checking process which is done on line.
 They provide us with information on the following: –

 - Voters roll registration at current or previous addresses